onecodex/rust-bfield/README.md

 * False positives (which we later describe as occurring at a tunable rate of $\alpha$) in which the `get` operation for a `key` _that was not inserted into the B-field_ returns an incorrect `value`; and
 * Indeterminacy errors (later described as occurring at a frequency of $\beta$) in which the `get` operation for a `key` returns an `Indeterminate` instead of a specific `value`.
 Note that this error can occur for both `keys` that were inserted into the B-field as well as those that were not.

-Both of these categories of error can be minimized with appropriate [parameter selection](#parameter-selection), and it is trivial to achieve a zero or near-zero indeterminacy error rate (i.e., $\beta\approx0$).
+Both error categories can be minimized with appropriate [parameter selection](#parameter-selection), and it is trivial to achieve a zero or near-zero indeterminacy error rate (i.e., $\beta\approx0$).

 ### _Space Requirements_
 While the space requirements for a B-field depends on the number of discrete values and the desired error rates, the following examples are illustrative use cases: